In this unit students make and investigate a variety of polyhedra (3D objects) with a focus on making nets.

 Terms commonly used to describe the attributes of polyhedra include:

 - Face: A single polygon in a solid figure

-- Edge: A line where two faces connect, also connecting two vertices (corners)
+- Edge: A line where two faces connect

 In the 1750’s Leonhard Euler discovered a famous relationship between these three properties.
 The number of vertices, plus the number of faces take away two equals the number of edges.

 The learning activities in this unit can be differentiated by varying the scaffolding provided or altering the difficulty of the tasks to make the learning opportunities accessible to a range of learners.
 Ways to support students include:

 - providing pre-made versions of models that students can refer to when making their own

 - providing nets students can use to make models

 - restricting the number of models that students are asked to make.

 This unit is focussed on the construction of specific geometric shapes and as such is not set in a real world context.
 There are ways that it could be adapted to appeal to the interests and experiences of your students.
 For example, students could be given the opportunity to decorate a model of their favourite polyhedra solid in a style of their choosing for a class display.
 This could range from cultural motifs to favourite colours, patterns or images.